EvoEsports/minicontrol/README.md

 > Lightweight, modular controller and plugin framework for Trackmania & TmForever servers.

 MINIcontrol provides a pluggable runtime for server automation, UI (Manialinks), player and map management, and scriptable features via a stable plugin API.

+Documentation: [Documentation index](./documentation/index.md) — the single source of truth for setup, configuration, and developer reference.

 ---